amananand19/Aman-Anand/README.md

 I am a Computer Engineering Enthusiast, seeking to utilize my programming knowledge to innovate and gain knowledge and experience in the process.
 I originated from Madhubani, Bihar, India.
 I have been coding since 2020 .

-- 🌱 I’m currently doing coding based on language C++ in Data Structure.
+- 🌱 I’m completed projects Face Attendance Management System.

 - 👨‍💻 Click on Portfolio [https://amananand19.github.io/aman-anand.github.io/](https://amananand19.github.io/aman-anand.github.io/)
 - 📫 You can contact me at **amananandyaduwanshi1.0@gmail.com**